mojombo/tomdoc/tomdoc.md

 but will be removed at the next major version.

     # Deprecated: Resize an object to the given dimensions.

+An example description that includes all of these elements might look something like the following.

+    # Public: Format some data with the given format.
+Possible format
+    # identifiers include:
+    #
+    # %i   - Output the Integer i.
+    # %f.n - Output a Float f with n decimal places rounded.
+    #
+    # The format String may include any text.
+To escape a percent sign, prefix
+    # it with a backslash:
+    #
+    #   "The sale price was %f.n\% off retail."

 ### The Arguments Section